 - Customize Your Sauce: If you prefer a milder or spicier sauce, feel free to adjust the hot pepper sauce amount to your taste.
 You can also try different hot sauces or change up the flavor altogether using bbq sauce instead.

 Customize Your Smoked Hot Wings

 We all have different taste buds and preferences, and that’s what makes the world of BBQ so exciting!
 Let’s explore some fun and creative ways to customize your Smoked Chicken Hot Wings, so you can make this recipe truly your own.
-Whether you want to experiment with new flavors, accommodate dietary restrictions, or just switch things up, these suggestions have got you covered.
+Whether you want to experiment with new flavors like Guga does, accommodate dietary restrictions, or just switch things up, these suggestions have got you covered.

 - Seasoning Variations: Swap the Cajun seasoning in the dry rub with your favorite spice blend, like a smoky barbecue rub or a zesty lemon pepper mix or add some brown sugar to give them a subtle sweetness.
 This simple change can completely transform the flavor profile of your wings.